EKSA E1000 Gaming Headset

 Is it comfortable for long gaming sessions?

-Comfort is mixed.
-Some reviewers say they wore it for hours without issues, while others report clamp pressure, digging ear pads, or the need to readjust over time.
+Comfort is one of the most mixed areas.
+Some reviewers wore it for hours without issues, while others reported tight clamping, pressure, fixed earcup angles, or discomfort after one to two hours.

 4.2